robinhowlett/robinhowlett.github.com/source/_posts/2016-01-05-everything-you-ever-wanted-to-know-about-ssl-but-were-afraid-to-ask.markdown

 **Certificate Authority (CA)**

 A company that issues digital certificates.
-For SSL/TLS certificates, there are a small number of providers (e.g. Symantec/Versign/Thawte, Comodo, GoDaddy) whose certificates are included by most browsers and Operating Systems.
+For SSL/TLS certificates, there are a small number of providers (e.g. Symantec/Versign/Thawte, Comodo, GoDaddy, LetsEncrypt) whose certificates are included by most browsers and Operating Systems.
 They serve the purpose of a "trusted third party".

 **Certificate Signing Request (CSR)**